pimutils/khal/doc/source/standards.rst

 Khal (i.e. icalendar_) can understand all timezone identifiers as used in the `Olson DB`_ and custom timezone definitions, if those VTIMEZONE components are placed before the VEVENTS that make use of them (as most calendar programs seem to do).
-In case a unknown (or unsupported) timezone is found, khal will assume you want that event to be placed in the *default timezone* (which can be configured in the configuration file as well).
+In case an unknown (or unsupported) timezone is found, khal will assume you want that event to be placed in the *default timezone* (which can be configured in the configuration file as well).